 The term 'flat band systems' has recently attracted a lot of attention.
 There are at least two contexts in which this term is used.
-The first, and probably the more popular, is in the context of Moiré bands [1,2] in twisted, layered Vanderwaals systems (epitomized by twisted bi-layer Graphene [3-9]) where the multiple band-foldings due to enlarging of the unit-cell results in bands which can have significant regions in the Brillouin zone (BZ) where they disperse very weakly.
-This leads to an enhanced density of states, and if the chemical potential is around this region, many of the physics of itinerant electrons manifest themselves as a strongly correlated problem as the relevant dimensionless parameter $\nu_F U$ (where $\nu_F$ is the density of states at the Fermi surface and U is some scale of interaction in the problem) could be made large even for small U. Another aspect driving the system towards strong correlation physics is the fact that the competition from the kinetic energy (which is characterized by the dispersiveness of a band) falls off due to the reduction of the bandwidth.
+The first, and probably the more popular, is in the context of Moiré bands [1,2] in twisted, layered Vanderwaals systems (epitomized by twisted bi-layer Graphene [3-10]) where the multiple band-foldings due to enlarging of the unit-cell results in bands which can have significant regions in the Brillouin zone (BZ) where they disperse very weakly.
+This leads to an enhanced density of states (DOS), and if the chemical potential is around this region, many of the physics of itinerant electrons manifest themselves as a strongly correlated problem as the relevant dimensionless parameter $\nu_F U$ (where ν_F is the density of states at the Fermi surface and U is some scale of interaction in the problem) could be made large even for small U. Another aspect driving the system towards strong correlation physics is the fact that the competition from the kinetic energy (which is characterized by the dispersiveness of a band) falls off due to the reduction of the bandwidth.

 The second context in which the term 'flat band' is used is in the technically strict sense where systems have perfectly flat dispersionless bands.
-Some systems that are popularly discussed are the Kagomé lattice [10], the Lieb lattice [11], and the Dice lattice [12].
-While there aren't any natural systems with these specific lattice structures, some of them can be realized in cross-sections of crystals, [13] while some could be artificially engineered [14-18].
+Some systems that are popularly discussed are the Kagomé lattice [11], the Lieb lattice [12], and the Dice lattice [13].
+While there aren't any natural systems with these specific lattice structures, some of them can be realized in cross-sections of crystals, [14] while some could be artificially engineered [15-19].
 It should be noted that these systems have a perfectly flat band within the nearest neighbor (nn) approximation.
 Beyond the nn, the flatness is disturbed, of course, and the flat band acquires a bandwidth that is generally still much smaller than that of the 'flat bands' in the Vanderwaals systems.
-In this work, we reserve the term 'flat' for this second context in the rest of this article.
+In this work, we are interested in this second type of systems and thus reserve the term 'flat' for them in the rest of this article.

-Investigating flat bands is of fundamental interest [19] for a variety of reasons: it offers novel perspectives on topology [20,21]; if they are topological, then it is expected that exotic physics of the fractional Quantum Hall effect could be observed in zero-field and at high temperatures [22]; a universal low-energy behavior that is different from the Fermi liquid can be expected as in the theory of the half-filled flat Landau level [23-25]; spin-liquid and chiral spin-liquid behaviors are associated with the presence of a flat energy manifold of excitations and serves as a platform to explore the role of Chern-Simons gauge field [26-30]; the presence of a flat band serves as a possible resolution to the fermion-doubling problem in lattice-based field theories; [31] to name a few.
-Perhaps the most intriguing yet achievable application of isolated flat band systems would be exploring the physics of the Sachdev-Ye-Kitaev (SYK) model [32-34]: e.g., introducing disorder leads to maximal chaos exhibiting black-hole like behavior (finite entropy at zero temperature) for which there are already various proposals for implementation [35-40].
+Investigating flat bands is of fundamental interest [20] for a variety of reasons: it offers novel perspectives on topology [21,22]; if they are topological, then it is expected that exotic physics of the fractional Quantum Hall effect could be observed in zero-field and at high temperatures [23]; a universal low-energy behavior that is different from the Fermi liquid is the theory of the half-filled flat Landau level [24-26]; spin-liquid and chiral spin-liquid behaviors are associated with the presence of a flat energy manifold of excitations and serves as a platform to explore the role of Chern-Simons gauge field [27-31]; the presence of a flat band serves as a possible resolution to the fermion-doubling problem in lattice-based field theories; [32] to name a few.
+Perhaps the most intriguing yet achievable application of isolated flat band systems would be exploring the physics of the Sachdev-Ye-Kitaev (SYK) model [33-35]: e.g., introducing disorder leads to maximal chaos exhibiting black-hole like behavior (finite entropy at zero temperature) for which there are already various proposals for implementation [36-41].
 However, many of these interesting effects only manifest themselves if the flat band is isolated (gapped) from the rest of the system.
 It is thus desirable to have a design prescription that achieves precisely this.